NCJFCJ in the State of Nevada

-Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Nevada’s children, families, and victims in our communities in 2021
+Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Nevada’s children, families, and survivors in our communities in 2022.

 Working with the Nevada Department of Health and Human Services, Division of Children Youth and Family Services, the NCJFCJ has developed the Nevada Center for Juvenile Justice Innovation, an evidence-based program resource center to support the adoption of best practices in Nevada’s juvenile justice system.

-The Family Division of the Second Judicial District Court (SJDC) of Washoe County is an NCJFCJ Project ONE site (One family-one judge, No wrong door, Equal and coordinated access to justice).
+The Family Division of the Second Judicial District Court (SJDC) of Washoe County is an NCJFCJ Project ONE Mentor site (One family-one judge, No wrong door, Equal and coordinated access to justice).
 The NCJFCJ facilitated a strategic data planning process to help the SJDC and its Project ONE partners improve their internal Project ONE data capabilities.
-The NCJFCJ research team completed the strategic data planning process, and the court and its partners are creating a Project ONE data dashboard that will enhance the court’s abilities to track core program data and performance measures
+The NCJFCJ research team completed the strategic data planning process and the court, with its partners, is creating a Project ONE data dashboard to enhance the court’s abilities to track core program data and performance measures.

-Judge Egan Walker of Reno, Paul Georgeson, Vice President and Senior Counsel of Caesars Entertainment, Inc. in Reno, and Jeanne Karadanis of Reno are Board Directors of the NCJFCJ.
+Joseph Asher of Las Vegas and Patricia Cafferata of Reno are Board Directors of the NCJFCJ.
 Melissa “Missy” Young, Chief Information Officer at Switch in Las Vegas, and Ann Wilkinson of Reno serve on the NCJFCJ’s Amicus Council.
-Joseph Asher of Las Vegas, is a Board Director and a 2021 Days on the Hill Delegate for the NCJFCJ.
-Justice Nancy Saitta (Ret.) of Carson City is a 2021 Days on the Hill Delegate.
-Joseph Asher, Sandy Gamba, Paul Georgeson, Jeanne Karadanis, and Melissa “Missy” Young are Sustaining Members of the NCJFCJ.
+Joseph Asher, Patricia Cafferata, Sandy Gamba, Paul Georgeson, Jeanne Karadanis, and Melissa “Missy” Young are Sustaining Members of the NCJFCJ.